 - Losing interest in activities which you once enjoyed can also be experienced after trauma.
 Feeling disconnected from other people and isolating oneself for protection might mean you are at risk from developing depression.

 - Engaging in risky behaviour without worrying about harm to self or others.

 - Deliberately harming self or not looking after yourself.

 If you have experienced or witnessed a trauma you may experience any of the above symptoms for a period of a few weeks.
 If they last over three weeks you could be at risk of developing post-traumatic stress disorder.
-Treating a traumatic experience sooner rather than later can help stop the development of PTSD symtoms.
-If you think that you already have PTSD symtoms getting them treated sooner rather than later can help prevent them from getting worse and mitigate the devlopment of associated conditions.
+Treating a traumatic experience sooner rather than later can help stop the development of PTSD symptoms.
+If you think that you already have PTSD symptoms getting them treated sooner rather than later can help prevent them from getting worse and mitigate the development of associated conditions.

 Please Get In Touch To Book Trauma Therapy